The SD-WAN Working Group, part of the Open Networking User Group (ONUG), brought together end…

 Talari’s Failsafe SD-WAN solution represents the gold standard in software defined WANs, and empowers the network to adapt to bandwidth needs and changing network conditions in real time.
 The system utilizes users’ available links to create a more accessible, reliable and available WAN offering the best performance possible.

 This virtual WAN solution utilizes an array of available links – including all MPLS, a hybrid system of MPLS and broadband or all Internet links – and backs these up with wireless or cloud extensions.
 This provides constant network availability, as well as more granular management of traffic.

 Through its SD-WAN, Talari is able to measure packet loss, latency, jitter as well as the overall availability of each path within the WAN and to the cloud.
 It does this for each and every packet traveling in each direction in the system, enabling real-time network insight that allows the Talari solution to select the most optimal path for each packet.
 This ensures that the network is continually responsive and is constantly providing the best performance depending on current conditions, bandwidth availability and overall demand.

-Click here to find out more about Talari’s THINKING WAN solution through a custom demo.
+Click here to find out more about Talari’s Failsafe SD-WAN solution through a custom demo.